Linda L. Fagan: Handling of sexual assault investigations

-Relieved from command
+Relieved of command

 She was relieved of command on January 21, 2025, by acting Homeland Security Secretary Benjamine Huffman.
 Fagan had two years remaining in her appointed four-year term.
 A statement by an unnamed Homeland Security senior official, first reported by Fox News and later other news agencies, proposed that the relief was due to "failure to address border security threats, insufficient leadership in recruitment and retention, mismanagement in acquiring key acquisitions such as icebreakers and helicopters, excessive focus on diversity, equity and inclusion (DEI) initiatives and an 'erosion of trust' over the mishandling and cover-up of Operation Fouled Anchor."

 This firing exists in the larger context of the second Trump administration's vow to eliminate DEI programs in federal government agencies.
 Congressman Rick Larsen denounced the decision, claiming it was misguided, reckless, and would harm Coast Guard readiness.
 Senator Maria Cantwell also opposed the removal, claiming the coverup of Operation Fouled Anchor happened before Fagan took command, and that "firing a commandant at will by a new president also sets a bad precedent.
 The complexity of the Coast Guard's diverse missions requires continuity to protect lives and American interests."
 Fagan learned of her dismissal at the Commander-in-Chief Ball on Inauguration Day, while waiting in line to have her picture taken with the new president.
 According to media reports, she was evicted from her residence on February 4 with three hours' notice.